AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Data security/Access and control/RAM Policy/Overview.md

 ## Examples

 You can use RAM policies to authorize users in different scenarios.
-For more information, see [t2025445.md\#]().
+For more information, see [Common examples of RAM policies](/intl.en-US/Developer Guide/Data security/Access and control/RAM Policy/Common examples of RAM policies.md).